Guidelines for Edmonton’s future residential communities.

 These areas are identified in dark green on the map below.
 Before neighbourhoods can be planned and built in these areas, approved Area Structure Plans (ASPs) must be in place.

 The guidelines are used by the City, developers, planning consultants, citizens, City Council and others involved in the preparation, review and approval of new NSPs.
 An NSP describes the general pattern of development and subdivision in a new neighbourhood and defines a vision for the new community.

-If you are looking to prepare such a plan in an Urban Growth Area, are involved in the planning process or want to know more about it, visit the Terms of Reference for Plans and Amendments web page, or contact Development Services, Sustainable Development, for more information.
+If you are looking to prepare such a plan in an Urban Growth Area, are involved in the planning process or want to know more about it, visit the Terms of Reference for Plans and Amendments web page, or contact Development Services, Urban Form and Corporate Strategic Development, for more information.